 Members of the Community Safety Partnership include representatives from statutory and voluntary organisations as well as from the business sector.
 The Partnership Steering Group includes representatives from:

-The steering group meets bi-monthly to monitor and oversee the work of the geographical Local Action Groups (LAGs) along with the Drugs and Alcohol Implementation Group and the Domestic Abuse Forum.
+The Partnership Steering Group meets 4 times a year to monitor and oversee the work of the geographical local action groups (LAGs) along with the domestic and sexual violence and abuse forum.

-You can read a full version of East and Mid Devon Community Safety Partnership 2012-15 Plan with actions plans for each of the main aims.
+You can read a full version of The East and Mid Devon Community Safety Partnership 2017-18 Plan with actions plans for each of the main aims.

-Mid-Devon Council host the minutes of partnership meetings on their website.
+Mid-Devon Council host the minutes of Partnership Steering Group meetings on their website.